AymenSegni/deploy-basic-phhp-app-k8s-helm/README.md

 ## Deploy the app with helm:

+First, make sure that you are able to connect to your Kubernetes cluster by executing the command below:

+`$ kubectl cluster-info`

 To deploy the example application in K8S, we use the Helm CLI: install

 `$ helm install --set mariadb.mariadbRootPassword=mini,mariadb.mariadbUser=mini,mariadb.mariadbPassword=mini,mariadb.mariadbDatabase=mini --name phpfpm .`